 Virgil was still popular enough in Prescott to get a nomination for Sheriff in 1900.
 He was the Republican nominee for Yavapai County.
 But before the election, he withdrew for some reason.1

 Virgil often returned to Colton to visit his family.
 He began to sell his farm animals in 1902.
 He had property in the area which he also began to sell off.11 He probably thought of returning to Colton to live.

-The small town had an ordinance that only allowed one saloon.
+The problem was that small town had an ordinance which only allowed one saloon.
 Virgil got involved in a petition to repeal this law.
 The churches were against a repeal.
-But the council did repeal it.
-Only the replacement law just allowed one more saloon.
+The council did repeal it.
+Only the replacement law just allowed one more saloon - for a total of two!
 And that liquor license went to T.J.
 Tuschman.1 This outcome didn't align with Virgil's plans.
+Seemed it wasn't worth another battle.
 So instead he and Allie moved to Goldfield Nevada in 1904.11

-With his notable experience, though, he got back into law enforcement.
+He did have his notable experience, though.
+He was able to soon get back into true law enforcement.
 He became the Deputy Sheriff of Esmeralda County on January 26, 1905.
 He served under Sheriff J.F.
 Bradley.11

 Virgil began serving as the Deputy Sheriff.
 But within a few months he began to feel ill.
 It was pneumonia.
 He tried to fight it, using treatments of the time.
 He seemed to feel better for a while, but then had a set-back.
 In October 1905 he was seriously ill.
 He went into St. Mary's County Hospital, on Euclid Avenue in Goldfield.15

 That's where he succumbed to pneumonia on October 19, 1905.
 He was 63 years old.11 Allie was at his side, holding his hand in his last moments.15